 Conclusion – Borobudur Tempel: Yay or Nay?

 Frankly speaking, we found the tourist attraction a bit overpriced.
 Without a question, the temple complex is impressive, magical and somehow unique.
-But $30 for the sunrise ticket is quite a lot, especially when you are used to normal Indonesian prices already.
+But $30 for the Borobudur Sunrise ticket is quite a lot, especially when you are used to normal Indonesian prices already.
 The moment in which you stand rooted and can not get a word out was unfortunately missing.
 Not because of what we saw, but rather because of the many visitors who were chattering and taking pictures with mobile phone flashes.
 This somehow destroyed the beautiful atmosphere.
 Sure, we also took pictures but tried to be calm and quiet.
 We have to say that pure nature without tons of visitors impressed us much more.
 For example, in Hpa-An, Myanmar.

 We can only advise you to consider if you want to spend comparatively a lot money on this attraction.
 If not, consider visiting the temple at the regular times, because you pay far less.
 Or consider a different destination.